wkumari/draft-wkumari-dhc-capport/README.md

    Thanks to Wes George for supplying the IPv6 text.
 Thanks to Lorenzo and Erik for the V6 RA kick in the pants.

-   Thanks to Fred Baker, Paul Hoffman, Ted Lemon, Martin Nilsson, Ole Troan and Asbjorn Tonnesen for detailed review and comments.
+   Thanks to Fred Baker, Paul Hoffman, Barry Leiba, Ted Lemon, Martin Nilsson, Ole Troan and Asbjorn Tonnesen for detailed review and comments.
 Also great thanks to Joel Jaeggli for providing feedback and text.

 7. Normative References